Mountaineering equipment required for climbing Mont Blanc in normal summer conditions.

 - Crampons with anti-balling plates (anti-bots).
 General 12 point steel mountaineering crampons are ideal e.g. Grivel G12, Black Diamond Serac or Petzl Vasak.
 Make sure they fit your boots well.
 Avoid very lightweight walking / ski touring crampons or heavy technical ice climbing crampons.

 - Gaiters are essential for keeping snow out of the top of your boots and laces away from your crampons, and keep your legs warmer!
 Take some time ensuring gaiters are a neat fit and that there are no straps sticking out on the inside of your boots.
+For summer alpine mountaineering shin high gaiters are good like the Black Diamond Cirque Gaiters.
 Boots with built in gaiters work well and generally mean that you don’t need an additional pair.

 - Helmet.
 General mountaineering helmet essential e.g. Petzl Elios or other Black Diamond or Petzl mountaineering helmet.